parsonsh/predictionModelJCMT/README.md

 How to split/allocated the weather for a night - i.e. random number generator for each "unit of time".
 What do we consider to be a "unit":

-* 1-3 hors?
-* \# nights in an observing block?

-This unit will need references the weather statistics table

-ANSWER: I think that this nees to be on a ~hourly block provided we grab the statistics from a distribution. not all sources are available all the time.
-It becomes easy then to allocate time for calibrations/overhead - i.e. of the hour in time => 12 mins of E&C (20% of the time) => x minutes for slewing/cals/pointings.

-QUESTION: can I define a distribution for each month where I could then grab from - i.e rather than normal distribution or gaussian have a specific wvm distribution that is time (aka month) dependent?
+* for simplicity I assume each night is only assigned one weather band
+*  use schedule and weather stats

 ##### Transients

-Transents is a cadence observation and so requires thinking about in a slightly different way - I might ignore this for now.
+Transents is a cadence observation and so requires thinking about in a slightly different way - Ignore this for now (I will skim off the top for this program later)

+**Overheads**

+pointing, focus, slew time, E&C,

+- easiest might be to simpyl add on a percentage to every program observed i.e. 20% (I can ask Mark if we have a good number for this)

 ### Caveats of the Prediction Model

 The model makes the following assumptions:

 * All instruments are avaliable all of the time
-* No data is obtained outside f an observing block
+* No data is obtained outside of a LAP observing block
+* Gaps of time will be filled in by PI queu and we will not flex to a worse weatherband